⚠️ Please note ⚠️

-When you register with Unmind, you will need to provide some form of identification to prove that you belong to your organisation.
-This may be a work email address, payroll number or employee ID.
-In any case, this information - and all other personal information related to your Unmind account - sits within our database, which your employer has no access to.
+When you register with Unmind, you will need to provide identification to prove that you belong to your organisation.
+This information sits within our database, which your employer has no access to.

-We provide your employer with a total number of people who have registered only.
+We only provide your employer with a total number of people who have registered.

 Your employer has no insight into your interactions with our chat bot.

-We provide your employer with an anonymised breakdown of what the most popular Tools are, and when people are using them most.
-We also tell them the total time people have been spending on Series, along with the average differences between the questionnaires we ask at the beginning and end of each Series.
+We provide your employer with an anonymised breakdown of what the most popular tools/series are, and when people are using them most.
+We also tell them the total time people have been spending on Tools/Series, and the average Series outcomes.

-At no point can your employer see what Tools and Series you are using, nor do they have any insight into the interactions you’ve had with our chat bot whilst using our Tool/Series.
+At no point can your employer see what tools/series you are using, nor do they have any insight into your interactions with our chat bot while using these features.

 For Check-Ins, we provide your employer with the average mood of your organisation, along with the most common feelings.
-For Unmind Indexes, we provide your employer with an average Index score only.
+For the Index, we only provide your employer with an average Index score.

-Your employer has no insight into the comments you’ve written on your Check-Ins.
+Your employer cannot read the comments you’ve written on your Check-Ins.

-Your employer has no insight into the content of the Praise that you've sent or received.
+Your employer cannot read the content of the Praise you've sent or received.

 The information that we provide helps your employer understand how people within your organisation are engaging with Unmind.
 This then helps them to make proactive decisions in improving the mental wellbeing of you and your fellow colleagues.